Senior Living | Facility Listings | Care Advisors | Resources

 • Are there exercise or health programs available?

-• Does the facility offer transport services if seniors need to go to the bank, church, grocery, etc.?
+• Does the facility offer transportation services if seniors need to go to the bank, church, grocery, etc.?

-• Does the facility provide families updates regarding the resident’s status and condition regularly or if necessary?
+• Does the Senior Assisted Living Facility provide families updates regarding the resident’s status and condition regularly or if necessary?

 • Does the facility offer arrangements for delivery of prescriptions or other medical supplies, if necessary?